The following provides some useful information for faculty members.

 Course Absence Reporting

-During the semester students are required to use the Course Absence Reporting (CAR) system to communicate with the instructor about course absences.
-CAR can be accessed using the PennPortal.
+During the semester students are required to use the Course Action Notices (CAN) system to communicate with the instructor about course absences.
+CAN can be accessed using the CAN link.
 This is particularly important for missed exams/assignments.
-If a student has to miss an exam due to one of the valid reasons listed above, the student must notify the instructor via CAR as soon as possible and state the reason for her/his absence and provide an estimate of the time period in which (s)he is unable to fulfill her/his academic obligations.
-Note: making false statements when using CAR is considered a violation of academic integrity and, if discovered, will be reported to the Office of Student Conduct and may result in a failing grade.
+If a student has to miss an exam due to one of the valid reasons listed above, the student must notify the instructor via CAN as soon as possible and state the reason for her/his absence and provide an estimate of the time period in which (s)he is unable to fulfill her/his academic obligations.
+Note: making false statements when using CAN is considered a violation of academic integrity and, if discovered, will be reported to the Office of Student Conduct and may result in a failing grade.

 Dropping a Course, Withdrawals and Incompletes

-Students may drop a class before the end of the first five weeks of the semester by using Penn InTouch.
+Students may drop a class before the end of the first five weeks of the semester by using PATH@Penn.
 Failure to attend a course does not automatically result in being dropped from the course.
 Courses that are dropped will no longer appear on a student's transcript.

 UPENN provides an option for students to withdraw from courses.
 Students may withdraw up to the end of the 10th week of the semester with the permission of the instructor.
 For further details, see the College's Withdrawal from a Course page.